aakashvishcoder/BrainTumorClassificationCNN/README.md

-# BrainTumorClassificationCNN using PyTorch CNN
+# BrainTumorClassification using PyTorch CNN
 This repository contains code to create a Convolutional Neural Network (CNN) along with the saved network itself (Model Architecture + Parameters).

 ---